lahwaacz/wiki-scripts/_sources/configuration.rst.txt

 Finally, note that some options may have different behaviour (e.g., different default value) in the new version compared to version 1.3, but we did not keep an exact list of differences.
+Most notably, the ``--cookie-file`` option lost its default value, so it has to be set explicitly in the configuration file for persistent authenticated session.

 .. _ConfigArgParse: https://github.com/lahwaacz/ConfigArgParse/tree/config_files_without_merging
 .. _configfile: https://github.com/kynikos/lib.py.configfile